ichard26/black-mypyc-wheels/README.md

 # Black + mypyc

 Hello!
 You've found the home base for the ongoing work getting [psf/black][black] compiled with [mypyc][mypyc].
 Mypyc is a compiler for typed Python code.
-The end goal is to increase runtime performance and import times.
+The end goal is to increase runtime performance.
 Since Black is already a well typed project with type checking provided by mypy, mypyc won out over other options like Cython.
 Although using mypyc isn't all smooth sailing, there's a lot of infrastructural and tuning work to be done (not to mention compatibility work since mypyc is in alpha).
 All of that is tracked here.

 The issue tracker details specific TO-DOs and goals, while the ["Getting Black compiled with mypyc"][project-board] project is intended as a general overview of what has been done and what's still pending.

 ## Performance status